tani-ro-hei/Acme-Tarot-PictorialKey/README.md

 Copyright© 2019-tbd., TANIGUCHI Ippei.
 All rights reserved.

-This library is **free** software, dual licensed; you can redistribute it and/or modify it
+This module is **free** software, dual licensed; you can redistribute it and/or modify it
 under the [NYSL-0.9982](http://www.kmonos.net/nysl) or [WTFPL-2](http://www.wtfpl.net/txt/copying) licenses, or any later version of them.